Skip to main content

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.

 Truffles (Tuber melanosporum) are a highly prized, edible fungus that grows in association with the roots of several species of trees.
 They are not native to the United States and we are still learning about their life cycle and how to grow them.
-In North Carolina, filberts are often used as the host tree, although more oaks are now being planted.
+In North Carolina, filberts are often used as the host tree, although more oaks and other native trees are now being planted.
 Roots of the tree seedlings are inoculated with the fungus and the young trees are planted in an orchard.
 Truffles need a temperate environment where freezing temperatures occur but not where the ground freezes solid.
-The soil must have a pH of about 7.9 to 8.1 for truffle fruiting to occur.
+The soil should have a pH of about 7.6 to 8.1 for truffle fruiting to occur.
 Because soils in North Carolina are naturally acidic, they must be heavily limed to slowly raise the pH.
 A good site for a truffle orchard should also be well drained and irrigated.
 Once the trees are planted, the orchards are maintained with light cultivation several times per year.
 An organic mulch is helpful to keep down weeds, retain soil moisture, and moderate soil temperatures.
 The first truffles should appear between the fourth to ninth year after planting.
-They are usually about six inches deep in the soil and dogs can be trained to find them during the winter and early spring.
+They are usually about four to six inches deep in the soil and dogs can be trained to find them during the winter and early spring.

 Here are some links that might be helpful to you in your search for information on growing black Périgord truffles, nurseries, and testing services.
 Most of these are commercial links for companies we have worked with over the years.
 There are many others and those listed are just ones I know and does not mean I endorse them over any others.

-Reviewed by Jeanine Davis, NC Alternative Crops & Organics Program, Department of Horticultural Science, NC State University on 7/31/2022.
+Reviewed by Jeanine Davis, NC Alternative Crops & Organics Program, Department of Horticultural Science, NC State University on 8/4/2023.